Cold Calling Techniques Every Organization Should Know

 The main goal behind every cold call is to incite some type of action from your prospect.
 Many cold callers ask for this reaction rather prematurely.
 The prospect's tone and interest level on the call will dictate when to pull the trigger.

 • Research: The more you study the product you're selling, the more prepared you'll be.
-Confidence is about preparation and when you know what to expect, you won't be caught off guard.
+Confidence is about preparation; when you know what to expect, you won't be caught off guard.

 • Accept your failure: There’s no better confidence booster than the occasional failed cold call.
 Once you get a few solid No’s and start listening to your failed conversations, you’ll come to realize where it all went wrong.
 Where you lost the prospect’s interest and what fluff can be cut from your pitch.

-Experienced salespeople often adopt some pre-call rituals to will increase their chances of success, or calculated steps that will allow you to be best prepared for any objection thrown at you.
+Experienced salespeople often adopt some pre-call rituals to increase their chances of success or calculated steps that will allow them to be best prepared for any objection thrown at them.
 Two extremely common ones that you can easily take on are preparing properly and walking through a call fully before actually hitting the dial button.

-Additionally, walking through a call in full will give you an extra layer of preparation.
+Additionally, walking through a call in total will give you an extra layer of preparation.
 Before picking up the phone, have the information you need about the prospect placed in front of you.
-Go through the likely scenarios and have a few key questions that will engage the prospect, especially if the questions are curated for that person and their niche rather than canned questions you ask or deliver to all prospects.
+Go through the likely scenarios and have a few key questions that will engage the prospect, especially if they are curated for that person and their niche, rather than canned questions you ask or deliver to all prospects.

-Lead generation is the art and science of building razor-sharp lists for your outbound cold calling team.
-It requires a separate skill set from cold calling but it is just as important.
-Without a good lead generation strategy, you’re aimlessly hoping your SDRs stumble upon the right candidate instead of giving your team the tools to succeed.
+Lead generation is the art and science of building razor-sharp lists for your outbound cold-calling team.
+It requires a separate skill set from cold calling, but it is just as important.
+Without a good lead generation strategy, you aimlessly hope your SDRs stumble upon the right candidate instead of giving your team the tools to succeed.

 The power of prospect research